francismunch/vmbuilder/README.md

 This script still works in a new proxmox environment.
 If there are issues you have please opne an issue and I will look into it.
 Also make sure you have snippets setup becuase that appears to be a common issue when running the script, so make snippets are setup in proxmox or issues will arise.
 I will look into updating the cloud images avaiable.

+I did find a problem with cloud-init and I am working on resolving it.
+It has been broken since PVE 7.

 *****************************